glKarin/com.n0n3m4.diii4a/README.md

 #### About Prey(2006)
 ###### For playing Prey(2006)([jmarshall](https://github.com/jmarshall23) 's [PreyDoom](https://github.com/jmarshall23/PreyDoom)).
 Now can play all levels, but some levels has bugs.
 > 1. Putting PC Prey game data file to `preybase` folder and START directly.
-> 2. Some problems solution: e.g. using cvar `harm_g_translateAlienFont` to translate Alien text on GUI.
+> 2. Some problems solution: e.g. using cvar `harm_ui_translateAlienFont` to translate Alien text on GUI.
 > 3. Exists bugs: e.g. some incorrect collision(using `noclip`), some GUIs not work(Music CD in RoadHouse).
 > 4. If settings UI is not work, can edit `preyconfig.cfg` for binding extras key.
 > > * bind "Your key of spirit walk" "_impulse54"